marjohnson/w11D1-Django/Notes.md

 Relationship Examples and where to put them

 here is a 1 to many:
-Each manuafacturer can have many cars but 1 car can only have one manufacturer class Manufacturer:
+Each manufacturer can have many cars but 1 car can only have one manufacturer class Manufacturer:
     name